Public Health Agency of Canada: GPHIN "completely disbanded" (2019)

 In 2015, CPHO Taylor left vacant a Beijing position, which had until 2015 "stationed a Canadian doctor in the Chinese capital as a direct point of connection to Chinese health officials (and an independent observer).
 In the absence of its own early-warning system, Canada was forced to rely more heavily on the WHO."
 Adjunct professor at the University of Ottawa and national security critic Wesley Wark laments that vacancy, and said "What we didn't have was the capacity – our own independent capacity – to verify" the state of affairs in China, which was the source of the 2002–2004 SARS outbreak from which was drawn the raison-d'etre of the PHAC.
 This state of affairs came to light in various media at various times during the 2020 COVID-19 pandemic.

 On 24 May 2019, the Global Public Health Intelligence Network (GPHIN) of PHAC was completely disbanded and a "department edict that all such alerts had to be approved by senior managers" of PHAC was issued.
 On 30 July 2020, the auditor general of Canada took notice of a Globe and Mail report in which whistleblowers had participated and launched an investigation into the scandal.
 The GPHIN had been part of Canada's contribution to the WHO, which described GPHIN as "a cornerstone" and "the foundation" of global early warning.
 In fact "approximately 20 per cent of the WHO's epidemiological intelligence" had come from GPHIN before it was silenced.

-Disgrace of senior managers (2020)
+Resignation of senior managers (2020)

 On September 18, 2020 while Parliament was prorogued, Tina Namiesniowski, who was then the President of the PHAC resigned 17 months into her five-year tenure, which had begun on May 6, 2019.
-Her resignation followed the resignation of Vice-President in charge of the pandemic early warning system and emergency stockpile who had resigned earlier in the week.
+Her resignation followed the resignation of vice-president in charge of the pandemic early warning system and emergency stockpile who had resigned earlier in the week.
 Iain Stewart was transferred from the National Research Council of Canada to head up the troubled division.